 Are There Pitfalls or Disadvantages to Using an Ultrasonic Process?

-Like any kind of physical agitation, it can cause damage to delicate parts and surfaces.
-For electronics, ceramic-based components and microelectromechanical systems (MEMS) like gyroscopes, accelerometers and microphones are of particular concern.
+Like any kind of physical agitation, an ultrasonic process can cause damage to delicate parts and surfaces.
+Electronics, ceramic-based components, microelectromechanical systems (MEMS) like gyroscopes, accelerometers, and microphones are of particular concern.

-Lower frequency sonics have more potential to cause damage than high frequency.
-It is helpful to think of it like course grade sandpaper (low frequency) versus fine sandpaper (high frequency).
-Course sandpaper will make faster work of removing material, but is more likely to damage what’s underneath.
+Lower frequency sonics have more potential to cause damage than higher frequency sonics.
+It is helpful to think of sonics like coarse-grade sandpaper (low frequency) versus fine sandpaper (high frequency).
+Coarse sandpaper will make faster work of removing material, but is more likely to damage what’s underneath.

-Another disadvantage in ultrasonic cleaning is the potential from cross-contamination.
-The instant soil is removed from a part, the cleaning solution is contaminated, opening the potential of the dissolved soil redepositing onto parts.
+Another disadvantage in ultrasonic cleaning is the potential for cross-contamination.
+The instant that soil is removed from a part, the cleaning solution is contaminated, creating the potential for dissolved soil to redeposit itself onto parts.
 The risk of cross-contamination can be reduced with a final rinse or a pass through the vapor zone of a vapor degreaser, if the ultrasonic chamber is a part of vapor degreasing equipment.

 How Can You Optimize Cleaning Performance In an Ultrasonic Process?

-There are several factors that can be adjusted, which can impact the ultimate cleaning performance of the ultrasonic process.
-These often come with trade-offs, so balancing between these factors will lead to a process that is optimized to your requirements.
+There are several factors that can be adjusted, which can impact the overall cleaning performance of the ultrasonic process.
+These often come with trade-offs, so finding the balance between these factors will lead to a process that is optimized to your requirements.

-- Frequency – This is the number of waves in a given amount of time (usually per second), so how “tight” the wave form is.
-High frequency can be associated with a high pitch (how you hear it), while low frequency with the low, bass pitch.
-Lower frequencies provide more aggressive cleaning, but more potential of damaging sensitive surfaces and components.
+- Frequency – This is the number of waves which occur in a given amount of time (usually per second).
+In other words, frequency tells us how “tight” the waveform is.
+Higher frequencies can be associated with higher pitches (how you hear them), and lower frequencies with lower, bass pitches.
+Lower frequencies provide more aggressive cleaning, but introduce more potential of damaging sensitive surfaces and components.
 High frequency sonic waves can penetrate into tighter areas.
 As you get over 400 kHz, in the megasonic range, bubble collapse is not as violent due to smaller spacing, so cleaning can be less effective in tight areas.

 - Amplitude – This is the height of the wave, or the loudness.
-As you would expect, greater amplitude will generally increase cleaning effectiveness, but also the potential for damage of delicate surfaces or components.
+As you would expect, greater amplitude will generally increase cleaning effectiveness, but will also increase the potential for damage to delicate surfaces and components.

-- Temperature – Increasing the temperature generally increases the solvency of the cleaner, so it is able to break down the soil more readily.
-It can also reduce the viscosity of the cleaner and increase the surface tension, so it is able to get into tighter areas than at room temperature.
+- Temperature – Increasing the temperature generally increases the solvency of the cleaner, allowing it to break down the soil more readily.
+Higher temperatures can also reduce the viscosity of the cleaner and increase the surface tension, allowing it to get into tighter areas than it could have accessed at room temperature.
 If the temperature approaches the melting point of the soil, cleaning performance increases considerably.

 - Time – Time is generally the easiest variable to adjust, so the other factors are tested and optimized in normal or average conditions, and the amount of time is increased if additional cleaning performance is needed.

 - Chemistry – For tough soils, rarely does the chemistry do all the cleaning without additional agitation.
-That being said, the better the chemistry cleans, the less time and less abuse the parts will go through as it runs through the cleaning process.
-For a quick evaluation cleaning ability, separate from all the other variables, you can check static cleaning.
-Place a drop of cleaner directly on the soiled part, let it sit for a few minutes, and they blot it dry.
+That being said, the better the chemistry cleans, the less time and abuse the parts will go through as they run through the cleaning process.
+For a quick evaluation of cleaning ability, separate from all the other variables, you can check static cleaning.
+Place a drop of cleaner directly on the soiled part, let it sit for a few minutes, and then blot it dry.
 From this simple test, you can generally tell if the chemistry is a good match to the soil, or if you will have to overcome the lack of solvency with the sonics, elevated temperature, and additional time.

 How Does the Choice of Cleaner Affect Cleaning Performance?

-All the mechanical agitation produced by the ultrasonic equipment is there to supplement the cleaning ability of the solvent or water-based chemistry.
-The greater the natural cleaning performance of chemistry, the more you can dial back on the sonics, temperature, and time.
+All of the mechanical agitation produced by the ultrasonic equipment exists to supplement the cleaning ability of the solvent or water-based chemistry.
+The greater the natural cleaning performance of chemistry, the more you can dial back on the sonics, temperatures, and times.

 - Surface tension – Surface tension of a cleaner impacts how well it can get into tight areas.
 Picture a water droplet on a freshly waxed car.
 The water forms a dome.
-Imagine getting that dome into and out of (for rinsing) a tight area.
-The higher the surface tension, the bigger the dome, so low surface tension cleaners lay flatter.
+Imagine getting that dome into and out of a tight area for rinsing.
+The higher the surface tension, the bigger the dome - lower surface tension cleaners lay flatter.
 For water-based cleaners, surfactants are added to lower the naturally high surface tension of water.
 Solvents may naturally have lower surface tension, or the surface tension may increase depending on the percentage water in a water miscible solvent like isopropyl alcohol (IPA).

-- Density – Density is not generally much of a concern, but could have a minor impact on how quickly the sonic waves travel through the liquid, and the amount of cavitation.
-A higher density material requires more energy to move, so could deplete the energy, thus the cleaning power, transferred from the transducers.
+- Density – Density is not generally much of a concern, but could have a minor impact on how quickly the sonic waves travel through the liquid, and the amount of cavitation that they are able to induce.
+A higher density material requires more energy to move, so it could deplete the energy, (cleaning power) transferred from the transducers.